 7. The Belly up

 When you find your dog sleeping on its back with its legs in the air, that’s the belly up position.
-This is also considered one of the cutest and a vulnerable positions.
+This is also considered one of the cutest and vulnerable positions.

 Meaning: The belly-up sleepers are very much comfortable, and they usually try to keep the environment cool.
 These types of dogs trust you and will doze off anywhere in the house.